 But perhaps Préval’s closest friend and éminence grise was celebrated radio journalist Jean Dominique, an enlightened bourgeoisie ideologue, who was gunned down in the courtyard of his radio station Radio Haiti-Inter on Apr.
 3, 2000.
 Apparently, Préval had plans to tap Dominique to challenge Aristide as a presidential candidate in the November 2000 election.
 Préval wept profusely at Dominique’s funeral at the Sylvio Cator stadium.
 Until today, Jean Dominique’s murder has never been solved.

-He will receive a state funeral on Fri., Mar.
+He will receive a state funeral beginning on Fri., Mar.
 10, 2017 at the Museum of the Haitian National Pantheon (MUPANAH) in Haiti’s Champ de Mars central square.

 Today, the neo-Duvalierists, whom Préval and Aristide sought to uproot in their 1990-91 political revolution, have won Haiti’s presidency and parliament through anemic elections.
 This happened due to the discouragement, disillusionment, and demobilization of the Haitian masses as a result, in large part, of the compromises, sell-outs, and conniving of Préval and his coterie over the years.
 Despite his clearly sincere desire to build “national production,” as he discussed on the morning of his death with Deputy Jerry Tardieu, the once enlightened bourgeois leader, René Préval, who admired revolutionaries Fidel Castro and Hugo Chavez, not only fell far short of achieving the democratic nationalist dream of his youth.
 He, perhaps unwittingly, helped bring about the exact opposite: the delivery of Haiti into the hands of Washington and the neo-Duvalierists.